Ilobu: Future development

-With the establishment of Irepodun Local Government in 1976, there is every hope that the government will come to the aid of the town and with the new sense of pride and identity which the people now posses, it is hoped that the rate of development of llobu will increase remarkably.
+With the establishment of Irepodun Local Government in 1976, there is every hope that the government will come to the aid of the town and with the new sense of pride and identity which the people now possess, it is hoped that the rate of development of llobu will increase remarkably.

 Town planning

 The planning of llobu has assumed a new dimension since the establishment by law of the town planning authority.
 The Osun State Town Planning Authority has exerted considerable influence on the town.

 Places of interest

 Places of interest in Ilobu are the Olobu Palace Complex, the Erinle shrine and Ilobu museum situated within the palace complex.

 Public utilities

 There are tarred roads from llobu to Osogbo, about 9.5 kilometres away, and Ogbomosho 48 kilometres, and the other from llobu to Ede, 24 kilometres.
 The town is linked by many roads, which are tarred and motorable.
 It has modern buildings, electricity, pipe-borne water, post office, telephone service, radio and television.